-Dear reader,
+Dear reader.

 The Department of Electronic and Computer Engineering (ECE) of the Technical University of Crete (TUC) was founded towards the end of the 1980's and admitted its first incoming class of 30 freshmen in 1990.
-Since then the Department has grown substantially; the incoming freshman class currently exceeds 115 students per year, there are 29 full- time faculty members (22 serving and 7 under appointment), and a total of 472 engineers have graduated from the ECE Department so far.
+Since then the Department has grown substantially; the incoming freshman class currently counts (approximately) 130 students per year, there are 28 full-time faculty members (25 serving and 3 under appointment), and a total of 539 engineers have graduated from the ECE Department so far.

 The ECE Department offers high-level engineering education with emphasis in the four Divisions it is organized in: Electronics and Computer Architecture, Computer Science, Systems, and Telecommunications.
 The undergraduate program aims at building a solid theoretical background, as well as providing hands-on training through laboratory exercises and projects in almost all courses.
-The course descriptions and the curriculum are constantly updated according to the latest scientific developments, trends, and practical applications, so that students are prepared in the best possible way for their professional career after graduation.
+The course descriptions and the curriculum are constantly updated according to the latest scientific developments, trends, and practical applications. so that students are prepared in the best possible way for their professional career after graduation.
 Many graduates of the Department have pursued graduates studies in Greece or abroad and currently they serve as faculty members at Universities, researchers at academic or industrial research laboratories, and professional engineers in Greece, Europe, and the U.S.A.

 The departmental personnel is well-trained and highly-qualified.
 The majority of the faculty members have earned their Ph.D. degrees from top universities around the world and many have pursued careers as faculty members abroad before joining the ECE Department.
 The current high level of scientific activity, peer-reviewed publications, and competitive research funding of the ECE Department are due to the unrelenting efforts and the talent of the faculty and their close collaboration with the staff and the students of the Department.
 The international recognition, which has been bestowed to the Department, can be attested by the numerous publications in top scientific journals and international conferences, several best paper awards, participation in top journal editorial boards and top international conference program committees, etc.

 The present Undergraduate Program Guide provides accurate and complete information about all aspects of the undergraduate program of studies in the ECE Department.
 Further information may be found on the website of the ECE Department (www.ece.tuc.gr).
-For further inquiries you may contact the Secretariat of the Department (Vicky Grigoraki, 28210 37218, vicky@ece.tuc.gr) or the Chairman of the Department (Associate Professor Dionisios Pnevmatikatos, 28210 37344, pnevmati@mhl.tuc.gr).
+For further inquiries you may contact the Secretariat of the Department (Vicky Grigoraki, 28210 37218, vicky@ece.tuc.gr) or the Chairman of the Department (Associate Professor Athanasios Liavas, 28210 37224, liavas@telecom.tuc.gr).

-Dionisios Pnevmatikatos Associate Professor and Chairman
+Athanasios Liavas Associate Professor and Chairman

-THE TECHNICAL UNIVERSITY OF CRETE
+THE TECHNICAL UNIVERSITY OF CRETE 4

-THE ECE DEPARTMENT
+THE ECE DEPARTMENT 4

-MISSION STATEMENT
+MISSION STATEMENT 4

-PROFESSIONAL RIGHTS
+PROFESSIONAL RIGHTS 5

-ADMINISTRATION OF THE DEPARTMENT
+ADMINISTRATION OF THE DEPARTMENT 6

-DEPARTMENTAL STRUCTURE
+DEPARTMENTAL STRUCTURE 6

-FACULTY AND STAFF
+FACULTY AND STAFF 6

-FACULTY 7
+FACULTY

 LABORATORY TEACHING STAFF 9

-LABORATORY TECHNICAL STAFF
+LABORATORY TECHNICAL STAFF 9

-CONTRACTED STAFF
+CONTRACTED STAFF 9

-ADMINISTRATIVE STAFF
+ADMINISTRATIVE STAFF 10

-LABORATORY INFRASTRUCTURE
+LABORATORY INFRASTRUCTURE 10

-UNIVERSITY RESEARCH INSTITUTES
+UNIVERSITY RESEARCH INSTITUTES 13

-STUDYING IN THE ECE DEPARTMENT 13
+STUDYING IN THE ECE DEPARTMENT

-INCOMING STUDENT REGISTRATION
+INCOMING STUDENT REGISTRATION 13

 ISSUE OF STUDENT ID CARD, TRANSPORTATION PASS AND CERTIFICATES

-STUDENT STATUS
+STUDENT STATUS 13

-STUDENT BENEFITS
+STUDENT BENEFITS 14

-PLACEMENT EXAMINATIONS
+PLACEMENT EXAMINATIONS 14

-UNDERGRADUATE STUDIES GUIDE 15
+UNDERGRADUATE STUDIES GUIDE

-PROGRAM STRUCTURE
+PROGRAM STRUCTURE 15

-ACADEMIC SEMESTERS
+ACADEMIC SEMESTERS 15

-CURRICULUM DEVELOPMENT
+CURRICULUM DEVELOPMENT 15

-COURSE REGISTRATION
+COURSE REGISTRATION 16

-FIELD TRIPS
+FIELD TRIPS 16

-COURSE GRADING
+COURSE GRADING 16

-DIPLOMA THESIS
+DIPLOMA THESIS 17

-GRADUATION REQUIREMENTS
+GRADUATION REQUIREMENTS 18

-DIPLOMA GRADE AND CHARACTERIZATION
+DIPLOMA GRADE AND CHARACTERIZATION 18

-ANNUAL GRADE AND RANKING
+ANNUAL GRADE AND RANKING 19

-TRANSFER OF COURSEWORK
+TRANSFER OF COURSEWORK 19

 DETAILED CURRICULUM 20

-AREAS OF CONCENTRATION
+AREAS OF CONCENTRATION 20

-COURSE NUMBERING
+COURSE NUMBERING 21

-NOMINAL CURRICULUM
+NOMINAL CURRICULUM 21

-DETAILED COURSE DESCRIPTIONS
+DETAILED COURSE DESCRIPTIONS 29

-CONTACT INFORMATION
+CONTACT INFORMATION 47